 What's happened

-Late Thursday, a suspected Molotov cocktail attack targeted the Russian House in Prague.
+A suspected Molotov cocktail attack targeted the Russian House in Prague late Thursday.
 The building was not set on fire, but windows were broken and smoke was visible.
-The incident is under investigation, with Czech authorities and Russia condemning the act.
+The suspect, who planned the attack since last summer, turned himself in.
+The incident is under investigation, with Czech and Russian authorities condemning the act.

 What's behind the headline?